• Skip to primary navigation

 2. Baked Tempeh

-To bake tempeh, preheat your oven to 375° F. Place the marinated tempeh triangles on a parchment-lined baking sheet.
+To bake tempeh, preheat your oven to 375° F. Place the marinated tempeh triangles on a baking sheet lined with parchment paper.

-Spoon or baste any remaining marinade onto the triangles.
+Spoon or baste any remaining simple tempeh marinade onto the triangles.

 marinated tempeh on a parchment-lined baking sheet